soedinglab/mockinbird/doc/source/getting_started.rst

    The PAR-CLIP specific T->C mutation dominates all other mutations and is reasonably smooth.
    Watch out for spikes in the curves as they are indicators of unwanted PCR duplication and mismapping.
-If the specific T->C mutation rate drops at the ends you can drop mutations at the edges.
+If the specific T->C mutation rate drops at the ends you can clip mutations at the edges.

 Additional aspects